bitsmuggler/frontend-architecture-map/resources/quality-scenario-examples/example-quality-scenarios.md

 ### Intuitive Product Detail Page Navigation

-- **Stimulus**: A user clicks on a product from search results to view details.
+- **Stimulus**: A user clicks on a product from the search results and expects to easily find detailed product information, such as price, specifications, and reviews.

-- **Stimulus Source**: A user reviewing a product before purchase.
+- **Stimulus Source**: A user reviewing the details of a product before making a purchase decision.

 - **Environment**: The system is accessed on a mobile device.

 - **Artifact**: The product detail page.

-- **Response**: The page must display detailed information clearly, with key actions visible without scrolling.
+- **Response**: The product detail page must present information in a clear, well-structured manner, with visible buttons for key actions (e.g., "Add to Cart" and "Read Reviews").
+The user should be able to easily navigate through different sections without confusion.

-- **Response Measure**: Users locate critical information within 3 seconds of page load.
+- **Response Measure**: Users can locate critical product information (price, specifications, reviews) within 3 seconds of loading the page, and key actions (e.g., "Add to Cart") should be visible and accessible without scrolling.

 #### Frontend Architecture impact

-- **Preferred Rendering Technique**: A combination of SSR for SEO optimization and CSR for interactive elements (e.g., reviews) ensures quick loading with dynamic elements.
+- **Preferred Rendering Technique**: Static Site Generation (SSG) with dynamic updates through Client-Side Rendering (CSR)

-- **Architecture Assumption**: CSR for dynamic elements like reviews; SSR for initial page load.
+- **Architecture Assumption**:
+    * SSG is used to generate static product pages that can be cached and served via a CDN, ensuring fast load times and SEO optimization.
+    * Dynamic Data via CSR: Certain parts of the page, such as stock levels, user reviews, or personalized recommendations, are dynamically loaded via CSR.
+This ensures the product details remain static for SEO purposes, while live data is updated as needed.
+    * Incremental Static Regeneration (ISR): If product information (like pricing or availability) changes periodically, ISR can regenerate pages on demand at specific intervals without requiring a full rebuild, ensuring that static content remains relatively up-to-date.

 ### Simple and Clear Checkout Process